Abortion providers in North Carolina file federal lawsuit challenging state’s new restrictions

 Among the named defendants are North Carolina Attorney General Josh Stein, state Department of Health and Human Services Secretary Kody Kinsley and the district attorneys who represent every county in the state where Gray and Planned Parenthood provide abortions.

-Kinsley’s and Stein’s offices did not immediately respond Friday to emails seeking comment.
+Kinsley’s office said it will review the lawsuit.
+Stein’s office did not immediately respond to an email seeking comment.

 In the lead-up to July 1, Black said Planned Parenthood staff members have been coming in early and working through lunch to treat as many patients as possible, while stressing to others that “time is of the essence.”